emipa606/FilthyOrcInvasion/README.md

 # Orcish opinions:

-- Orcs are loud, and heavy, sleepers and will not suffer &apos;sleep disturbed&apos; penalty
+- Orcs are loud, and heavy, sleepers and will not suffer 'sleep disturbed' penalty
 - Orcs receive smaller mood penalties for living in a barracks (den), and smaller mood bonuses for living in a private room (burrow)
 - Orcs care little for non-clan members and do not suffer penalties involving the mistreatment or death of prisoners.
 - Orcs receive much smaller mood penalties for ugly enviroments, but little to no mood bonuses for beautiful enviroments